chaitanyagupta/zorm/README.md

 reference.
 So if an `EMPLOYEE` references an `ORGANIZATION`, an `ORGANIZATION` has a list of `EMPLOYEES`.

-Here's our redefined `ORGANIZATION` class with an
+Here's our redefined `ORGANIZATION` class with the reverse reference in place:

 ```cl
 (defclass organization ()